ahayyes/SingleNAD_Hayes_et_al/README.md

 # Analyses and Data for the manuscript 'Antimicrobial effects, and selection for AMR by non-antibiotic drugs on bacterial communities' submitted to Microbiome
 DOI of paper on biorxiv (https://doi.org/10.1101/2024.04.23.590690)

-Sequence data is deposited at ENA - Accession Number PRJEB74464 DOI
+Sequence data is deposited at ENA - Accession Number PRJEB74464.

 All other data is deposited here as part of this repository.